RocketTweak/RocketTweak/README.md

 ### Sideloading

-If your iOS device is not jailbroken, you can download the latest version of the tweak from the **[Releases](https://github.com/RocketTweak/RocketTweak/releases)** section.
-The download is an app package that can be sideloadaed directly to your device.
+To sideload the tewak, add the source **[https://altstore.getrocketapp.io](https://altstore.getrocketapp.io)** to AltStore or your favorite sideloading app.
+You may also download the latest version of the tweak from the **[Releases](https://github.com/RocketTweak/RocketTweak/releases)** section and sideload it manually to your device.

-You may sideload the app package via various methods.
-A common way is to use an app such as [AltStore](https://altstore.io/), [SideStore](https://sidestore.io/), or [TrollStore](https://github.com/opa334/TrollStore).
 You may read more about sideloading on [AppleDB](https://ios.cfw.guide/sideloading-apps/).